easafe/easafe.github.io/_posts/2015-06-13-correct-religion.md

 >
 >The answer of question one is that absolute truth exists.
 This being the case, agnosticism, postmodernism, relativism, and skepticism are all false positions.

+Clearly the author here is a Truth fetishist.
+But I am afraid even the people whom the author take issue with, namely relativists, would agree that at least some truts still exists- for instance, isn't it *absolutely* true that a triangule has three sides?
+It looks like the rules of logic are safe from the hardcore skeptics, too.
+But who are these people, anyway?
+There are *absolutely* no postmodernist philosophers.
+"Postmodern" philosophy isn't a goddamn thing.
+Who we should take seriously accepts all proposition on the basis that each of them might be true?
+Sounds like a theme here, but it *absolutely* seems the author is talking out of his ass.
+To make matters worse, few positions are clear cut, for a lack of better term, as he would like them to be.
+When I accept a position it isn't because I can draw on brown paper a 100% certain, *absolute* math proof- most of the time, I just happen to find sufficient reasons for it(people change their minds, right?).
+There are many a thing which a clear solution isn't obvious, but we still can pick reasonable sides.

-Even if we concede that something as vague as "absolute truth" exists, it is still laughable how the article defends it.
+Anyway, it is still laughable how the article defends its wacky concept of absolute truth.
 The argument employed, known as "Road Runner Tactic" or Stolen Concept, is infamous in the following forms:

 > Are you absolutely sure that absolutes do not exist?

 > Is it true that no truth exists?

-That is, the entire dismissal of agnosticism- or any other kind of doubt of the author's beliefs- hangs on a rhetorical trick.
+That is, the entire dismissal of any kind of doubt of the author's beliefs hangs on a rhetorical trick.
 In the event someone says "there are no absolutes", it is most likely meant to be a generalization, not a categorical affirmation.
 The sentence could easily be changed to "I don't see evidence for absolute truths".
-This, and likewise misfits of language, are only exploited in lazy, distracting argumentation.

-However, let's not delve into how we have to assume reality and a ability to reason about it, and agree with the article that, in a day-to-day sense, absolute truths exists.
-That being said, which, if any, of its arguments demonstrate the existence of a absolute, i.e. correct, religion?
-Hinduism has an interesting concept, [Trimurti](https://en.wikipedia.org/wiki/Trimurti), which says all of their gods are different aspects of the same all pervasive One.
-As the reasoning of the articles goes, this could also very well be an absolute truth: the one true God [Svayam Bhagavan](https://en.wikipedia.org/wiki/Svayam_Bhagavan) is actually mischievous and all religions are just misleading facets of him- whether they agree with each other or not, depends on whom He wants to prank.
-Nevertheless, there's still the issue of existing no guarantees that God or Gods can reliably transmit their messages.
-Couldn't all religions be the same core truths degenerated in different ways?
-Well, for what it is worth, most religious can be distilled to "treat others well and look for something higher than yourself".
+But if we are using tricks, Hinduism has an interesting concept, [Trimurti](https://en.wikipedia.org/wiki/Trimurti), which says all of their gods are different aspects of the same all pervasive One.
+As the reasoning of the articles goes, this could also very well be an "absolute truth": the one true God [Svayam Bhagavan](https://en.wikipedia.org/wiki/Svayam_Bhagavan) is actually mischievous and all religions are just misleading facets of him- whether they agree with each other or not, depends on whom He wants to prank.
+What a satisfying intellectual solution, or in other words, it's just a prank, bro!

 >* Do reason and religion mix?
 >